m-burst/flake8-pytest-style/README.md

 and `assert not (something or something_else)` should be rewritten as `assert not something` and `assert not something_else`

+* `PT019 fixture {name} without value is injected as parameter, use @pytest.mark.usefixtures instead`

 ## Installation

     pip install flake8-pytest-style